-Name: Enter a name for the LDAP server settings configuration.
+Name: Enter a name for the LDAP server.
 The name can contain up to 32 alphanumeric characters without spaces.

 LDAP Server: From , select the IP address or resolvable domain name of the LDAP server with the user accounts you want the Extreme Networks RADIUS authentication server to authenticate.
 Select to add a new LDAP server.
 You can use an IPv4 or IPv6 address.

 Description: Enter an optional description containing up to 64 characters, including spaces.

 RADIUS User BaseDN: Enter the entry LDAP database structure where you want the LDAP server to begin the search for user accounts.
 This is the BaseDN (base distinguished name)and can contain up to 256 characters.